xedef/Titanium-Deferred-Deep-Linking-SDK/README.md

 `bio:shareChannelSelected`
 - The event fires a channel is selected.

 **Note:** Callbacks in iOS are ignored.
-There is no need to implement them as the events are handled by `UIActivityViewController`
+There is no need to implement them as the events are handled by `UIActivityViewController`.

 **Note:** Avoid passing `alias` in iOS.
 Adding an `alias` key in the `options` parameter will return a Non-Universal link which will not work in iOS 9.2.

 ___